Manual Trigger

 SettingTypeDefaultDescription

-allowWorkflowInvocationbooleantrueAllow other workflows to call this as a subworkflow.
-Disable to restrict to manual runs only.
+allowWorkflowInvocationbooleantrueAllow other workflows to invoke this workflow as a subworkflow.
+Disable to restrict execution to manual runs only.

 Example

-A basic subworkflow that receives data from its parent and transforms it:
+A subworkflow that receives data from its parent and transforms it:

 Manual Trigger → Transform → Return

-The parent workflow passes data to Manual Trigger via the Subworkflow node.
+The parent workflow passes data via the Subworkflow node.
 The body field on payload contains that data.

 {{ manual.body }}